-The respondent, a 23-year-old male from Rika, Syria left Edirne, Turkey on 30/06/2021 at around 6 pm.
+The respondent, a 23-year-old male from Rika, Syria left Edirne, Turkey on the 30th of June 2021 at around 6 pm.
 He was traveling in a group of 11 people between the ages of 2- 45, all of whom were Syrian and of which 2 people were women.
-There were 3 minors in the group, one 2-year-old and 16 and 17-year-old boys.
+There were 3 minors in the group, one 2-year-old and two 16 and 17-year-old boys.
 The group walked for 5km from Edirne city to cross the Evros/Meriç River.
 The group waited until 10 pm whilst watching the patrol that controls the border pass and finally crossed the Evros river at an unknown point surrounded by agricultural land.

 The respondent told the police officers that he wished to go to the camp but the police officers beat him.
 They started to kick and slap the women in the group and hit them with plastic batons.
 The officers told the group to “keep looking down and don’t move”.
 The officers spoke in English to the group and in Greek to each other.

 The officers kept asking members of the group if they were going to the camp.
 Then one officer punched the respondent in the face.
 The officers beat the group using a branch, and also kicked and punched them.
 They beat members of the group, including the minors, for around 30 minutes.
 After this time they ordered everyone to lie face down on the ground and not lookup.

 The officers took each member of the group one by one and searched them.
 They ordered the women to remove their jackets and headscarves and searched them ‘in a bad way,’ checking every part of their bodies.

 The respondent was beaten by two officers.
 After the first one beat him a second one came.
 The respondent states that this was because he had a black star tattoo on his chest, which made the officers think that he had fought in Syria.